 Character design is a real job?

 A little over two years ago I began working with Tilt365.
-They had been working with another company but were unhappy with the results.
-They wanted something different something better and something unique.
-The first order of business was a total redesign of their characters from the ground up.
-The roll of the new characters was to help deliver the Tilt message.
-They would need to engage their audience, help lighten the message and most importantly Be unique.
-That was no small task but I was up for the challenge.
+They wanted something unique and fun to help deliver their message.
+The first order of business was a total redesign of the characters they had been using before I joined them.
+The roll of the new characters was to engage their audience, help lighten the message and most importantly be unique.
+That was no small task but I’m always up for a challenge.